Laura Ashley (company): Public company

 Two months after Laura Ashley's death in 1985, Laura Ashley Holdings plc went public in a flotation that was 34 times oversubscribed.
 That same year, the first store in Japan was opened in Tokyo.
 Chairman Bernard Ashley accepted a knighthood in 1987, the same year in which the company opened a new factory, called Texplan, for printing fabrics and wallpapers, and launched new child and home furnishings ranges.

 In the early 1990s, Laura Ashley plc was suffering from a combination of over expansion of its retail outlets and dependence on what had become an overly complex and costly outsourced network of manufacturers.
 In 1991, American James Maxmin became the CEO at Laura Ashley, aiming to refocus the company on its core business.
 Over the next two and a half years, Maxmin led a series of changes, addressing problems in manufacturing and logistics that foreshadowed principles of his later book, The Support Economy, co-authored with his wife, Harvard Business School Professor Shoshana Zuboff.
 One of the most significant initiatives at this time was a strategic alliance with FedEx, forming a sort of proto-federation, aimed at improving distribution for close to 500 Laura Ashley stores.
 The alliance was established as a 10-year partnership, but it was relatively open-ended, premised on trust.
 The objective was to be able to supply 99 percent of Laura Ashley's merchandise to customers anywhere in the world within 48 hours.
 The alliance replaced a legacy system that would route a T-shirt manufactured in Hong Kong to a warehouse in Newtown, Wales, before sending it to a retail store in Japan.

-In 1992, Maxmin led Laura Ashley to its first profits since 1989, and in 1993 profits were expected to reach £12 million.
+In 1992, Maxmin led Laura Ashley to its first profits since 1989, and, in 1993, profits were expected to reach £12 million.
 Laura Ashley plc celebrated its 40th anniversary in 1993, the same year that Sir Bernard retired as chairman and became honorary life president.
-But in early April 1994 Maxmin abruptly resigned from Laura Ashley, citing major differences with Sir Bernard over strategy.
+But in early April 1994, Maxmin abruptly resigned from Laura Ashley, citing major differences with Sir Bernard over strategy.
 Over the next five years, four individuals were given the Chief Executive role in quick succession in an attempt to find a solution to the growing financial difficulties of the company, during which time the company's bankers became increasingly concerned.
-A new source of finance was desperately needed, and this was found in 1998 in a new relationship with the Malaysian MUI Group.
+A new source of finance was desperately needed, and this was found in 1998, in a new relationship with the Malaysian MUI Group.
+Laura Ashley closed its last rural factory in Wales in 1999.